Allin Braund

 Allin Braund (1915–2004) was an English artist.
-He was worked in the mediums of oil, watercolour, lithography, stained glass, relief sculpture & sculpture (including the then cutting-edge use of fibre-glass).
+He worked in the mediums of oil, watercolour, lithography, stained glass, relief sculpture & sculpture (including the then cutting-edge use of fibre-glass).

-Unlike his fellow '54 Venice Biennale collaborators; Lucian Freud, Henry Moore and Francis Bacon his works did not start to fully realise similar, commercial acknowledgement until circa 2000.
+Unlike many of his fellow '54 Venice Biennale collaborators, Braund's works did not start to fully realise commercial acknowledgement until circa 2000.

 Early life and military service

 Braund was born in Devon and educated at Hornsey College of Art.
-Like many of his generation, he saw active service in the Second World War.
-Trained as a Royal Marines signaller, he was sent to Crete as part of MNBDO I (Mobile Naval Base Defence Organisation), the primary British contingent of the island's defending forces, and took part in the Battle of Crete, seeing vicious close-quarter fighting during the initial landing of German paratroopers.
-He was subsequently one of those who successfully made the arduous trek through the Cretan mountains to be evacuated to Alexandria.
+Like many of his generation, he served in World War II.
+Trained as a Royal Marines signaller, he was sent to Crete as part of MNBDO I (Mobile Naval Base Defence Organisation), the primary British contingent of the island's defending forces.
+There, he took part in the Battle of Crete, seeing close-quarter fighting during the initial landing of German paratroopers.
+He subsequently made the trek through the Cretan mountains to be evacuated to Alexandria.

 Braund went on to participate in further operations in North Africa, Ceylon with the MNBDO, later taking a commission and transferring to the UK as a Royal Navy schoolmaster, delivering Educational and Vocational Training to demobilising troops at centres at Scapa Flow and in London.

 Allin Braund was also an accomplished weightlifter, footballer and golfer.